thinkshout/salesforce/README.txt

 -----------------------
-  If you do not upload a WSDL file, Salesforce module will use a default .wsdl file (salesforce_api/toolkit/soapclient/enterprise.wsdl.xml), which may not be compatible with your organization's SalesForce installation or the current SalesForce API.
+  If you do not upload a WSDL file, Salesforce module will use a default .wsdl file (salesforce_api/toolkit/soapclient/enterprise.wsdl.xml), which may not be compatible with your organization's Salesforce installation or the current Salesforce API.
 It is highly recommended that you supply your own enterprise wsdl file via the WSDL administration panes at admin/settings/salesforce and admin/settings/salesforce/wsdl.
 These panes will walk you through creating a directory outside your webroot and uploading the WSDL file to that directory.